Based on crop grouping and plant use, the main divisions or branches of horticulture are:

-2. Pomology - the branch of horticulture which deals with fruit crop production.
+2. Pomology – the branch of horticulture that deals with fruit crop production.
 Fruit crops are grown for their edible fruits which, as a rule, are consumed raw.

-5. Landscape horticulture - the branch of horticulture which includes the design, construction and care of landscapes taking into consideration proper choice of plants and aesthetic effects for homes, businesses and public places.
+5. Landscape horticulture – the branch of horticulture that includes the design, construction, and care of landscapes taking into consideration proper choice of plants and aesthetic effects for homes, businesses, and public places.

 1. Horticulture differs from agronomy in many ways but some crops can be classified as both horticultural and agronomic depending on use (e.g. sweet corn is horticultural, grain or forage corn is agronomic).
 In the tropics, however, the distinction between horticulture and agronomy is not clear.

 2. Horticulture is intensive.
-It deals with high-value crops which are intensively cultivated with high infusion of capital in terms of production inputs, labor and technology per land area.
+It deals with high-value crops which are intensively cultivated with a high infusion of capital in terms of production inputs, labor, and technology per land area.

-3. Protected cultivation, as in glasshouses and plastic tunnels, and irrigation are common.
+3. Protected cultivation, as in glasshouses and plastic tunnels, and irrigation is common.

 4. The following terms are used to refer to production units for horticultural crops: gardens, orchards, groves, vineyards, greenhouses, nurseries, and sometimes plantations.